-Our amended and restated certificate of incorporation provides that, subject to the rights of any holders of preferred stock to act by written consent instead of a meeting and subject to entities affiliated with H.I.G., IVP and CPPIB holding at least 50% of our common stock, stockholder action may be taken only at an annual meeting or special meeting of stockholders and may not be taken by written consent instead of a meeting.
+Our amended and restated certificate of incorporation provides that, subject to the rights of any holders of preferred stock to act by written consent instead of a meeting, stockholder action may be taken only at an annual meeting or special meeting of stockholders and may not be taken by written consent instead of a meeting.
 Failure to satisfy any of the requirements for a stockholder meeting could delay, prevent or invalidate stockholder action.